nroduit/nroduit.github.io/content/tutorials/mpr.en.md

 The crosshair tool {{< svg "static/tuto/icon/crosshair.svg" >}} can be selected in the mouse buttons on the toolbar or by right-clicking on a view.

 ![3D Cursor](/tuto/3d-cursor.jpg?classes=shadow)
 <br>

 ### Preferences

 From the menu "_File > Preferences > Viewer > MPR_" (Since {{< badge "v4.1.0" >}}):

-* _Auto center axes_: allows to choose a behavior to recenter the cursor in the different views.
+* _Auto center axes:_ Allows you to choose a behavior to recenter the cursor in the different views.
 The position can be returned to the center systematically with the "Always" option (see the image above) or with the 2nd option only when the position is almost no longer visible (the default value).
-* _Crosshair gap at the center_: defines the size of the empty space in the center of the crosshair.
+* _Crosshair gap at the center:_ Defines the size of the empty space in the center of the crosshair
+* _Default layout:_ The preferred layout used when opening the MPR viewer

 {{% notice info %}}
 The preferences apply to both the MPR and the 3D cursor.